Brian Russell: Seattle Seahawks

 In 2007, Russell signed with the Seattle Seahawks as an unrestricted free agent.
 Head coach Mike Holmgren said that he wanted Russell to be the "quarterback of the defense" for his team.
 Russell made 68 tackles and added an interception in 16 starts in 2007 as part of a secondary that allowed the fewest touchdown passes in franchise history.
 Russell again started 16 games in 2008, marking the 5th time in his career to start every contest.
 On September 5, 2009, the Seahawks released Russell.

 Jacksonville Jaguars

 Russell signed with the Jacksonville Jaguars on September 8, 2009.
 Russell and defensive coordinator Mel Tucker were reunited after spending two previous seasons together (2005–2006) as members of the Cleveland Browns.
 Russell was released on November 21.

 Houston Texans

 Russell was signed by the Houston Texans on November 25.
-Brian Russell's last NFL game was played on January 3, 2010, when he helped the Texans secure their first winning season by beating the New England Patriots at Reliant Stadium.
+He played his last NFL game on January 3, 2010, when he helped the Texans secure their first winning season by beating the New England Patriots at Reliant Stadium.